Annual OKRs vs Quarterly OKRs: Key Differences Explained

 A year can sometimes be too long a span and too vague for a goal when we acknowledge that every single day, change is happening around us.
 What might change and to what extent – no one knows.

 Now, apply that back to yearly goals.
 Often, it is impractical to have year-long goals when things change day to day, in business and life.
 When you have annual OKRs, there is way too much room to change.
-That can be detrimental to the organisation as a whole, since, too much room to wiggle can mean a loss in productivity or sight of goal.
+That can be detrimental to the organization as a whole, since, too much room to wiggle can mean a loss in productivity or sight of goal.

 No matter how descriptive your annual OKRs are – they tell you “Send 25 emails to customers that purchase over 10,000INR” but, not, “Send 2 segmented and targeted emails a week to customers who spend 10,000-15,000INR and 15,000-50,000INR”.
 Can you see the difference?